abuzittinkara/deneme/README.md

    ./setup.sh
    ```
    This script runs `npm ci` and `npm --prefix frontend ci` to fetch
-   backend and frontend Node packages.
+   backend and frontend Node packages, including the `socket.io-client`
+   dependency used by the React Socket provider.
 It is also executed in CI before
    running the tests.
 2. Copy `.env.example` to `.env` and update the values.
 3. Build the bundled client files by running: